Navid200/xDrip/docs/Nightscout/FreeDNS.md

 ![](./images/FreeDNS2.png)
 <br/>

-Now, if you go to [Subdomains](https://freedns.afraid.org/subdomain/), you will see your new subdomain:
+Now, if you go to [Subdomains](https://freedns.afraid.org/subdomain/), you will see your new hostname:
 ![](./images/FD_hostname.png)
 That is what you will be using to access your Nightscout in a web browser.
 <br/>